sonic-net/SONiC/doc/mgmt/OpenConfig_System.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
-SONiC already supports System features configurations such as Get, Patch and Delete via REST and gNMI.
+SONiC already supports framework for Get, Patch and Delete via REST and gNMI.
 This feature adds support for OpenConfig based YANG models using transformer based implementation for System features.

 ### 1.2.2 Container
 The code changes for this feature are part of *Management Framework* container which includes the REST server and *gnmi* container for gNMI support in *sonic-mgmt-common* repository.